 - Deodorant/Toothpaste: No explanation needed, but make sure it is a roll-on deodorant, our teenager had his spray can confiscated in a bag search at his last festival.

-- Plastic Bottles: Some festivals are more rigorous than others, but glass bottles are a no-go so decant liquids into plastic bottles to ensure you keep hold of it.
+- Plastic Bottles: Some festivals are more rigorous than others, but glass bottles are a no-go so decant liquids into plastic bottles to ensure they can keep hold of it.

 - Food: Festival food is expensive and even teenagers have a limit on how many buns they can eat containing a variety of meat.
 Fruit in a tin is perfect for those mornings when they wake up wanting something resembling fresh and juicy, plus it will help to get their blood sugar up.
 Beyond The Beaten Track is also a good range of hot meal kits recommended by DoE, but they will need a stove.